cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

 ### What is a Persistent Worker

-For some use cases the traditional CI setup is still useful.
-However, not everything is available in the cloud.
-For example, Apple releases new ARM-based products and there is no virtualization yet available for the new hardware.
+For some use cases the traditional CI setup is still useful since not everything is available in the cloud.
-Another use case is to test the hardware itself, since not everyone is working on websites and mobile apps after all!
+For example, testing hardware itself or some third party devices that can be attached with wires.
 For such use cases it makes sense to go with a traditional CI setup: install some binary on the hardware which will constantly pull for new tasks and will execute them one after another.

 This is precisely what Persistent Workers for Cirrus CI are: a simple way to run Cirrus tasks beyond cloud!